Leman-Y/Projects_135/README.md

-# Projects that I have completed
+# Projects that I have completed In My Software and Analysis Design

 ## Project 1: Calculator that reads input from a file and calculates the result of the numbers inputted.